Tips for answering Oxford interview questions

-Professor Yeung said: “What’s clear from all of this is that we’re not looking for a single answer.
-Rather, we’re interested in seeing how people think through a problem, figure out what are the relevant factors, respond when new information is provided and so on.”
+Interviewers are less likely to want a single answer but are interested in seeing how people think through a problem, figure out what are the relevant factors, respond when new information is provided and so on.

 With a question like this, and similarly complex problems like "how do pirates divide their treasure" [under computer science], the answer involves a bit of a slog.
 But do not give up: every step you take is even more evidence of your clear-thinking and problem-solving skills.